Sexual Assault/Wellness Advocate, within Counseling Services

-The student selected will ideally have an interest in working in the field of public health, advocacy, wellness, psychology, or mental health.
-The ideal candidate will be a member of the FRNs and PHEs, but students who are not FRNs or PHE will also be considered.
+The student selected will ideally have an interest in working in the field of public health, education, advocacy, wellness, psychology, or mental health.
+The ideal candidate will be a member of the FRNs and PHEs, but students who are not FRNs or PHE may also be considered.
+Student must have a strong ethical practice of maintaining confidentiality and privacy.
 They should have strong and effective written and oral communication skills, effectively and politely interact with other students, faculty, and staff, and be outgoing and comfortable with public speaking and supervising peers.
-The position would benefit from someone who is dependable, very well organized and can work independently.
+The position would benefit from someone who is dependable, very well organized, self-motivated, and can work independently.
 We seek someone who is willing to take on a position of campus leadership and be a role model on campus for healthy behaviors and advocate against sexual violence.
-The position required basic skills with Ms Word, MS Excel, basic graphic design skills, and familiarity with online social networking websites.
-Familiarity with Cascade or website maintenance is a plus.
+The position required basic skills with MS Word, MS Excel, basic graphic design skills, and familiarity with online social networking websites.
+Familiarity with Cascade or website maintenance and adobe is a plus.